dialog-semiconductor/BLE_SDK10_examples/interfaces/adc_example/Readme.md

-# Example demonstrating the use of UART Adapter abstraction layer
+# Example demonstrating the GPADC adapter

 ## Overview

 This application demonstrates the use of all the ADC adapter using the GPADC.

 ## HW and SW configuration

 - **Hardware configuration**